MATH PLACEMENT AT FLORIDA ATLANTIC UNIVERSITY

-To better ensure student success, FAU has adopted a mandatory placement exam, known as ALEKS, for incoming students.
-Because students come in with a wide variety of strengths and backgrounds in mathematics, it is reasonable to expect that there will be various levels of readiness among entering students.
+To better ensure student success, Florida Atlantic University has adopted a mandatory math placement exam, known as ALEKS, for incoming students.
+Because students come in with a wide variety of strengths an d backgrounds in mathematics, it is reasonable to expect that there will be various levels of readiness among entering students.
 ALEKS is a powerful artificial-intelligence based mechanism to assess math proficiency and skill level.
 Students take the exam over the Internet and as many times as desired.
 The highest score is used to determine placement.

 Please read carefully the information below concerning the options you have for enrolling in mathematics courses at FAU based on your ALEKS score.
 It is important for success in mathematics that you enroll in a course for which you have the necessary preparation and which leads to the math courses required for your particular major.